-The graphite shaft with a stiff shaft tip helps a multitude of players from different skill levels hit it far down the fairway.
+The graphite Fujikura Pro flex shaft tip, characterized by its stiffness, helps a multitude of players from different skill levels hit it far down the fairway.
 The high launch from the shaft helps the ball carry longer and aids it in rolling out to gain even more yards.

 Lightweight shafts help with distance and the Pro 60 is exactly that.
 It feels comfortable similar to a heavy shaft but in reality is a lightweight shaft which helps increase swing speed and torque.

 The Fujikura Pro 60 stiff review shows with the stiff flex, the ball flight will be slightly lower and will continue to roll after it lands.